 It was then partnering Andrew McIntosh in 2004 when I first won the Gold Cup.
 I have since won in 2007 and 2009 partnering Andrew Robson.
 I have won Crockfords (2005, 2008, 2012) and Spring Fours (2009).
 International - no accolades: knockout stages World Championships teams in Montreal 2002, Verona 2006 and Philadelphia 2010.
 Recent best result probably reaching pairs final in Philadelphia with Andrew Robson (although finished half way through the field - 30th).

-Since this interview Alexander has won the Gold Cup three more times, and has won the Premier League four more times (now five in total).
+Since this interview Alexander has won the Gold Cup three more times, and has won the Premier League five more times (now six in total).
 He has also made his international debut, playing for England in the 2012 World Olympiad and 2013 Bermuda Bowl.
 He and Andrew Robson were joint winners of the 2015/16 Player of the Year Competition having won the Spring Foursomes and Harold Poster Cup in 2016.
 They were part of the team which retained the Spring Foursomes in 2017, and they also retained the Harold Poster Cup in 2017, going on to jointly retain the Player of the Year title.

 What is the funniest thing that has ever happened to you at the bridge table?